TobyLobster/multiply_test/README.md

 * The 6502 binary is loaded and executed (simulated) multiple times, over all possible inputs (specified by the test's '.c' file).
 * Any unexpected results (e.g. due to errors in the algorithm or the test) are reported.
 The test case that failed is re-run with a full disassembly output to aid debugging.
 * The average cycle count is reported and results are output to a json file.
-* Tests can be executed on multiple threads for speed.
-Adjust this in the go script: `-n<number>` on the command line for the tester program specifies the number of threads.

 ## See Also
 See also my [sqrt_test](https://github.com/TobyLobster/sqrt_test) repository for comparing implementations of square root.